 “It is considered the crème de la crème of building performance levels right now because it incorporates the best of building science and it’s led by industry,” says Marie Hanchet, CHBA Net Zero Energy Housing Project Manager.

-The National Affordable Housing Corporation's Willowview Heights is one of the first multi-unit residential buildings (MURB) qualified under the CHBA Net Zero Ready Home Labelling Program, and Big Blocked helped NAHC get that qualification.
+The National Affordable Housing Corporation's Willowview Heights was one of the first multi-unit residential buildings (MURB) qualified under the CHBA Net Zero Ready Home Labelling Program, and Big Blocked helped NAHC get that qualification.

 Hanchet says the voluntary Net Zero and Net Zero Ready Home Labelling Program is an opportunity to help leaders in the industry identify solutions in a new building type.

 The industry has been learning what it takes to make it to Net Zero in single family for years.
 Now is the time to bring that knowledge to multi-unit residential buildings.